 This girl, or someone was covering her tracks.
 Video feeds, records, destroyed with a virus that not even their best analysts had yet to figure out.
 Nick sighed, pinching the bridge of his nose.
 This was giving him a headache.

 A big headache.

-Lizzie had left the computer shop and roamed around the mall, keeping her hood up as she thought about how to come up with some money.
+Lizzie had left the computer shop and roamed around the mall, keeping her hood up as she got her some food.
+She sat there eating quickly while thinking about how to come up with some money.
 She had money in the bank, but Hydra was probably watching it.
 It’s not paranoia if they are really out to get you.

 She supposed, she could always get the money and then flee very quickly.
 She chewed on her bottom lip, thoughtfully.
 It was a risk she was going to have to take.
 She walked ten blocked before she finally found a bank.
 Cautiously, she pulled up her hoodie and made her way to the ATM.
 Brushing her blonde locks into her face as she eyed the camera, she fetched her card out of her pocket.

 She vaguely remembered her mom getting after her saying she should keep her card in a pocket.
 It might bend it.
 The inane comment hit her hand and Lizzie felt her knees buckle slightly.
 Swallowing thickly, she put the card into the ATM wiping a few tears that ran down her cheek.